bevyengine/rfcs/implementation_details.md

 This gives us a few options for time sync:

 1. **No rollback and adaptive input delay**, preferred for games with prediction disabled
-2. **Limited rollback and adaptive input delay**, preferred for games using input determinism with prediction enabled
+2. **Bounded rollback and adaptive input delay**, preferred for games using input determinism with prediction enabled
-3. **Unlimited rollback and no input delay**, preferred for games using state transfer with prediction enabled
+3. **Unbounded rollback and no/fixed input delay**, preferred for games using state transfer with prediction enabled
-4. **Unlimited rollback with fixed input delay** as an alternative to #2 (for games allergic to variable input delay)

 "Adaptive input delay" here means "fixed input delay with more as needed."

+Method #1 basically tries to ensure packets are always received before they're needed by the simulation.
+The client will add as much input delay as needed to avoid stalling.

-I think method #2 is best explaiend as a sequence of fallbacks.
+Method #2 is best explained as a sequence of fallbacks.
 Clients first add a fixed amount of input delay.
 If that's more than their current RTT, they won't need to rollback.
 If that isn't enough, the client will rollback, but only up to a limit.
-If even the combination of fixed input delay and limited rollback doesn't cover RTT, more input delay will be added to fill the remainder.
+If even the combination of fixed input delay and maximum rollback doesn't cover RTT, more input delay will be added to fill the remainder.

-Method #3 is preferred for games that use state transfer because adding input delay would negatively impact the accuracy of server-side lag compensation.
+Method #3 is preferred for games that use state transfer.
+Adding input delay would negatively impact the accuracy of server-side lag compensation, so it should almost always be set to zero in those cases.
+Games that use input determinism might prefer a constant input delay even if it means their game might stutter, unlike method #2.

 ## Predicted <-> Interpolated